qlova/seed/Readme.md

 }
 ```

 This example shows a quick glimpse on how powerful Qlovaseed can be.
+You can find more widgets in the [seeds repository](https://github.com/qlova/seeds).

 Please remember, this framework is in development, it does not have a stable API and features are currently implemented as needed.